sigint-ctf/sigint-ctf.github.io/_posts/2014-04-13-plaidctf-2014-writeups.md

 ---
 layout: post
-title: "Nuit Du Hack Quals 2014 Writeups"
+title: "PlaidCTF 2014 Writeups"
 description: ""
 category: writeups
 tags:
-- nuitduhack2014
+- plaidctf2014
 - 2014
+- plaidctf
-- nuitduhackctf
+- pctf
 ---
 <!--{% include JB/setup %}-->

 <a href="polygonshifter"></a>

 ### Web 100 - PolygonShifter

 We're presented with a "bot-unfriendly" example login page.
 The names of the username and password fields in the source are generated with each page, along with the action path: